rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 * **Target size with minor improvements**: S4
 * **Target size with radical improvements**: S2

 Most of the queries on *Server II* are *SELECTs*.
-A single database *PBLLOCATION* dominates with 67.44% of the workload for public-facing websites as evident from the graph below.
+A single database *PBLLOCATION* dominates with 67.44% of the workload for the public-facing website as evident from the graph below.

 ![shared DB utilization](per-shared-util.png)

-There are a few relatively simple changes that can be enacted on top of the current architecture to greatly reduce the load on the databases:
+Apart from improving poorly performing SQL queries, there are a few relatively simple changes that can be applied on top of the current architecture to greatly reduce the load on *Server II*:

 * Reduce the number of cross-DB queries ([Elastic Queries](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview#preview-limitations))
 * De-normalise the data model to reduce joins in SQL queries